Gaetano Giordano

 In his third term, Giordano was accused of collusion with organized crime elements in his district.
 After police raided three gambling dens in South Philadelphia, the officer in charge of the raids was abruptly transferred across the city.
 He blamed Giordano, stating in a newspaper interview that the establishments were "protected" by the councilman.
 Giordano denied the charges.
 A week later, the officer was arrested and convicted of procurement of prostitution, which he claimed was retaliation by Giordano.

-In 1967, the Democratic City Committee backed City Controller Alexander Hemphill for mayor, but Giordano joined many ward leaders in promoting the candidacy of incumbent mayor James H. J. Tate instead.
-Tate defeated Hemphill in the primary that May (Giordano had no primary opposition, himself).
+In 1967, the Democratic City Committee backed City Controller Alexander Hemphill for mayor, but Giordano joined many ward leaders in promoting the candidacy of incumbent mayor James Tate instead.
+Tate defeated Hemphill in the primary that May; Giordano had no primary opposition himself.
 Tate also defeated his Republican opponent in the general election that fall.
 Giordano, now running in the 1st district because of redistricting, was not so fortunate, losing narrowly to Republican Benjamin Curcuruto.

 Giordano returned to his produce business and survived a bout with throat cancer in the 1970s.
-His son, Gaetano, Jr., ran for city council as a Republican in a 1984 special election, but lost to Democrat Angel L. Ortiz.
+His son, Gaetano Jr., ran for city council as a Republican in a 1984 special election, but lost to Democrat Angel L. Ortiz.
 Giordano continued to put in long hours at the family business until his death in 1996 of a heart attack.
 After a funeral at St. Paul's Church, he was buried in Saints Peter and Paul Cemetery in Marple Township, Pennsylvania.